kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 These web apps showed how useful XHR was but the developer community didn't really notice this on a wide scale.
 That changed in February 2005, [Jesse James Garrett wrote his influential AJAX article](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/).

-Garret's article defined the AJAX acronym and also listed its required technologies (<a href="#what-is-ajax">see the previous section for more on this</a>).
+Garret's article defined AJAX and also listed its required technologies (<a href="#what-is-ajax">see the previous section for more on this</a>).
 The article inspired developers to create compelling web applications and continues to do so to this day.

 <a name="ajax-javascript"></a>
 <h3 class="h3-guide">Create AJAX with Regular JavaScript</h3>